KARAN-D05/Assembler-r_a_mv4/asm-v0/asm-v0.2/Readme.md

 ## Version 0.2
 - Mapped all machine code instructions to their Assembly language mnemonics
 - Added functionality to hold arithmetic operations for a specified number of clock cycles.
-- Enabked execution of all arithmetic operations supported by hardware.
+- Enabled execution of all arithmetic operations supported by hardware.
-- Assembly programs can now fully control machine behaviour using symbolic instructions
+- Assembly programs can now fully control machine behaviour using symbolic instructions.

 **Machine Code -> Mnemonic Mapping**
 - Mnemonic 1: LOAD-S-XXXX